Page Originated 8/1997

 Q: Sounds like a custom made gearbox is a boondoggle since ball bearing gearboxes are available from NWSL and some imported locos come with ball bearing gear boxes.

-A: All those gear boxes are mass produced, meaning they do not approach the precision fit and quality of my gear boxes.
-Precision fit is important because it eliminates unnecessary gear box movement, such as the box vibrating on the axle, that causes uneven running.
-I make my own gears, assuring absolute concentricity which gives smoother running.
-Making my own gears enables me to create the gear ratio you want.
-No other supplier of drive systems, including all the importers, uses an axle gear approaching mine in diameter.
-Further, no other supplier of drives has a design that positions the worm relative to the worm gear independent of clamping action by the threads of the screws that retain the gear box bottom, i.e., the worm and worm gear positions are determined during the fabrication of the gearbox, and cannot be altered during maintenance - this ensures that the gearbox will always provide the performance for which it was designed.
+A: First, consider that to install an NWSL gearbox kit someone has to disassemble the model and have the expertise to install the axle gear.
+Then the motor has to be connected to the gearbox worm shaft.
+I do all that when installing my drive.
+I have installed NWSL gear boxes and determined that the cost of doing so was about the same as the installed cost of my gear box, and since my gear box gives better performance I no longer install NWSL gear boxes.
+My gear boxes eliminate unnecessary gear box movement, such as yaw motion ofthe box around the axle, that effects running.
+Making my own gears assures absolute concentricity which gives smoother running.
+No other supplier of drive systems, including all the importers, uses an axle gear approaching mine in diameter, e.g., lever arm, and no other supplier of drives has a design that positions the worm relative to the worm gear independent of clamping action by the threads of the screws that retain the gear box bottom, i.e., the worm and worm gear positions are determined during the fabrication of the gearbox, and cannot be altered during maintenance - this ensures that the gearbox will always provide the performance for which it was designed.

 Q: I've heard that Delrin chains stretch.